ISAITB/docs-tdl/source/constructs/index.rst

 The ``assign`` step is a frequently used construct in GITB TDL.
 It is a step that is not visible to the user, used for the manipulation of data in the test session's context.
-It can be used to assign values to variables but also as a means of performing simple processing or conversion between data types (see :ref:`test-case-types-type-conversions`).
+It can be used to assign values to variables but also as a means of performing simple processing or :ref:`conversion between data types <test-case-types-type-conversions>`.
-The processing and assignment result is determined by an expression provided as the text content of the ``assign`` element (see :ref:`test-case-expressions`).
+The processing and assignment result is determined by an :ref:`expression <test-case-expressions>` provided as the text content of the ``assign`` element.
 The element's structure is as follows:

 .. csv-table::